 If you can better meet the oxygen demands of your muscles at a faster pace, you will be able to continue supplying ATP, or cellular energy, through aerobic metabolic pathways rather than needing to switch over to anaerobic glycolysis, which in turn produces the hydrogen byproducts that ultimately cause fatigue.

-When training to improve your anaerobic threshold, you should focus about 85-90% of your training efforts on improving your aerobic capacity and about 10-15% on anaerobic-specific workouts.
+When training to improve your anaerobic threshold, focus approximately 85-90% of your training efforts on enhancing your aerobic capacity and about 10-15% on anaerobic-specific workouts.

-To ensure that you are targeting just the anaerobic system rather than playing around in the murky middle or “gray zone,” these should be super intense, fast, short-speed intervals.
+To ensure that you are targeting only the anaerobic system, rather than playing around in the murky middle or “gray zone,” these intervals should be super intense, fast, and short in speed.

 Take a full recovery and then go again.

-Once you do a workout where you can hit 10 reps at your distance, you are ready to progress for the next workout.
+Once you do a workout where you can hit 10 reps at your distance, you are ready to progress to the next workout.

-Next session, increase the sprint time to 12 seconds but keep the intensity as high.
+In the next session, increase the sprint time to 12 seconds while maintaining the same high intensity.

-Again, once you are able to do all 10 reps at max effort and hit your 12-second max mark, you can increase the following workout to 14 seconds.
+Again, once you can complete all 10 reps at maximum effort and reach your 12-second maximum mark, you can increase the following workout to 14 seconds.

-Separate these workouts by at least one week.
+Space these workouts at least one week apart.

-Many coaches suggest that performing longer submaximal intervals teetering just at or above your anaerobic threshold pace is the best way to improve the ability of your muscles to remove lactate and buffer acid so that you can continue exercising at a high workload.
+Many coaches suggest that performing longer submaximal intervals, teetering just at or above your anaerobic threshold pace, is the best way to improve your muscles’ ability to remove lactate and buffer acid, allowing you to continue exercising at a high workload.

-With these types of anaerobic threshold workouts, the rest should still be about as long as the interval itself for beginners and about 75% for advanced athletes.
+For these types of anaerobic threshold workouts, the rest period should be approximately as long as the interval itself for beginners and around 75% of the interval for advanced athletes.

 Here are some examples: